- Outdoor Recreation

 These five hikes are definitely among the most popular options for winter hiking in Big Sky, but their are endless trails to explore.
 Don’t miss Porcupine Creek, North Fork, Daly Creek, Fawn Pass, or others.
 Stop by any of Big Sky’s outdoor retailers to grab gear or get more information about winter hiking in Big Sky.
 Download a trail map at BSCOMT.org.

 If you’re heading into Big Sky’s backyard during the winter months, please be prepared for whatever Mother Nature throws your way.
 Dress appropriately.
 Carry the necessary gear, food, water, and extra layers.
 Check the weather.
 Be aware of avalanche conditions.
 Pack your camera.
 Depending on snow conditions, you’ll most likely want snowshoes and poles.
-And always, bring a friend.
+And always bring a friend.

 Winter is one of the best times to get outside and enjoy the pristine surroundings and fresh air of Big Sky Country.
 Make a point of going winter hiking in Big Sky the next time you visit our mountain town.
-You’ll love it.